VisheshBansal/VisheshBansal/README.md

 <img src="https://media.giphy.com/media/JRDDRW6ZluTuDhSZZJ/giphy.gif" width=50 />&emsp;
 **A Bit More about me:**
 - 😄 Pronouns: He/Him/His
-- 🌱 I’m currently learning Web Development.
-- 🔭 I’m currently working as a freelancer.
 - 💬 Ask me about my views on the future of Artificial Intelligence and Cyber Security.
 - ⚡ Random Fact: I never understood what my music taste is, but everyone I have met vibe with it!
-- 👯 I’m looking to collaborate on small projects on AI, ML and Full Stack Web Development
+- 👯 I’m looking to collaborate on small projects on Cybersecurity
 ### _Random joke for you_ 😉
 <img src="https://readme-jokes.vercel.app/api" alt="README Jokes" />